hope-inprogress/hope-inprogress/README.md

 Since graduating in 2025, I’m diving deep into Full-Stack Web & Mobile Development, turning knowledge into real-world, useful projects.

 ### 💡 Focused On:
-- ⚙️ Building secure and intuitive fullstack applications
+- ⚙️ Building secure, scalable, and user-friendly full-stack applications

-- 🧰 Exploring modern tools, libraries, and frameworks
+- 🧰 Exploring modern tools, libraries, and frameworks to enhance development

-- 🏥 Creating a clean, user-centered **medical web app** for my final-year project
+- 🛒 Creating my personal e-commerce web app for handmade products, with client and admin dashboards, order management, and payment integration

+- 🏥 Drawing on past experience from MediConnect, my final-year telemedicine project, to inform clean and user-centered design

 ---